Below are questions commonly asked concerning Insurance Board claims.

 What should I do if I think I have a claim?

 In the event of a loss, damage, or accident, you should do the following: Notify the police if a law may have been broken; report the claim as soon as practical by contacting your agent; provide a description of how, when, and where the loss or accident occurred during the reporting of the claim.
 In addition, for a property claim take reasonable steps to protect against further loss or damage even if it means making minor repairs.
-Preserve evidence relating to an incident, e.g., potentially defective equipment.
-Along with keeping your receipts for the repairs.
-And, immediately send copies of any demands, notices, summonses or legal papers received in connection with the claim or lawsuit.
+Preserve evidence relating to an incident, e.g., potentially defective equipment, take photos and keep your receipts for the repairs.
+Also, immediately notify your agent of any demands, notices, summons, or legal papers received in connection with the claim or lawsuit.

 What should I NOT do if I think I have a claim?